Do a business energy audit

 No

 T5 fluorescent and LED tubes are more energy-efficient than the standard T8.
-Consider replacing the fluorescent tubes and the fittings in your workplace to reduce energy use.

 Any work must be completed by a licensed electrician.